teragramgius/GherryPlus/docs/benchmark.md

 Benchmark Analysis: Our Caregiving App vs. Gherry - Care Circles Application

 ## Introduction:
-In this benchmark analysis, we will compare our caregiving app to Gherry, a care circles application that failed.
-We will explore the key differences between the two applications and identify areas where our app excels.
-We will also provide insights on how to navigate our app based on the documentation provided for Gherry.
+In this benchmark analysis, we will compare our caregiving app to Gherry, a care circles application.
+Our app aims to revitalize the caregiving experience by expanding the app's functionalities based on the benchmark applications listed above.
+We will explore the key differences between our app and Gherry and highlight areas where our app excels.
+By leveraging the strengths of the benchmark applications and addressing the shortcomings of Gherry, we aim to provide a comprehensive and user-friendly caregiving app.

 ## 1. User Interface and User Experience:
 Our Caregiving App:
 - Intuitive and user-friendly interface.
 - Clear navigation and easy-to-use features.
 - Customizable dashboard for personalized caregiving experience.
-- Seamless integration of various functionalities (caregiver coordination, medical records management, task management, etc.).
+- Seamless integration of image and map functionalities for remembering people and places.
+- Access to an image database on the mobile phone for recognizing loved ones.
+Utilization of Giada AI for personalized support and assistance to caregivers.
 - Interactive and visually appealing design.

 ## Gherry - Care Circles Application (based on documentation):